Ford National Reliability Air Tour: 1926 National Air Tour

-The 1926 Air tour started at Ford Field on August 7, 1926.
+The 1926 Air Tour started at Ford Field on August 7, 1926.
 The event featured the unveiling of the prototype Ford Flivver.
 There was a field of 25 contestants.
-A new scoring system for time to "stick" and "unstick" aircraft to the ground helped promote the use of brakes which were unpopular at the time.
+A new scoring system for time to "stick" and "unstick" aircraft to the ground helped promote the use of brakes, which were unpopular at the time.
+The tour followed a 2,585 mi course that included stops at Kalamazoo, Michigan; Chicago, Illinois; Milwaukee, Wisconsin; St. Paul, Minnesota; Des Moines, Iowa; Lincoln, Nebraska; Wichita, Kansas; Kansas City, Missouri; Moline, Illinois; Indianapolis, Indiana; Cincinnati and Cleveland, Ohio; Fort Wayne, Indiana.

 The new Ford Trimotor had a prop failure that shook loose one landing gear and an engine on one side.
 The plane landed hard in a field at Nova, Ohio.
 Walter Beech won in a Travel Air aircraft.